 “Oh, it hurts!”
 That was Kate’s expression when the doctor tried to examine her breast.
-She just couldn’t understand why her breasts would cause so much pain now that she had just delivered.
+She just couldn’t understand why her breasts would cause so much pain now that she had just delivered her baby.

 First, breast pain is common and sometimes normal for women.
 Second, it occurs during puberty for some, especially during their menstrual cycle.
 In addition, most women experience this pain during lactation.

 In this article, you’d find out about breast engorgement during breastfeeding; the causes, symptoms, and 10 simple ways to relieve the pain.

 Table of contents

 - What Is Breast Engorgement?